-Surely, the Kingdom of Serbia was a “Yugoslav Piedmont” and a country which mostly suffered during the WWI for the unification of Slovenes, Croats, Serbs and other South Slavs into a single political entity.
-The first clear expression of the Yugoslav unification by Serbia as a war aim of Belgrade was delivered to the Entente powers already at the end of August 1914 but the idea of a South Slavic political unification had much longer tradition dating back in 1794.
+Surely, the Kingdom of Serbia was a “Yugoslav Piedmont” and a country that mostly suffered during WWI for the unification of Slovenes, Croats, Serbs, and other South Slavs into a single political entity.
+The first clear expression of the Yugoslav unification by Serbia as a war aim of Belgrade was delivered to the Entente powers already at the end of August 1914 but the idea of a South Slavic political unification had a much longer tradition dating back to 1794.

 The Origins of the “Idea of Union” (1794)